captbaritone/grats/README.md

   the impression that they might have some runtime behavior.
 This is not the case for TypeScript First GraphQL, which is purely a static analysis tool.

-Given these tradeoffs, I decided to use comments instead of decorators.
+Given these tradeoffs, we've decided to use comments instead of decorators.

 # Acknowledgements